AMCLab/Synthetic-data---Generator-and-results/README.md

 - Run the ```generate_data.py``` script to reproduce the synthetic data generated for the paper.
 Further instructions on usage can be found as docstrings in the script itself.

 - Experiment and augment with synthetic data parameters for your own use case using the ```synthetic_data_experimentation.py``` script.

+## Running Code - ALGORITHM TRAINING

+NB: You will need a GPU to run the following scripts efficiently.

+- Run the ```PAT4NANO_ml_training.py``` script to train a deep learning algorithm using the generated synthetic data in the /synthetic_data directory.

+- Run the ```grid_search_PAT4NANO.py``` script to optimise hyperparameters in the deep learning algorithm for your generated synthetic datasaet.